Dates: Friday, March 26 from 6:30 p.m.-9:00 p.m. – Saturday, March 27, 2021 9:30 a.m. -2:00 p.m. (See below for detailed

 If your school is not a MASC member, it is not too late to join.
 The online application, which must be completed by an advisor, can also be found at http://bit.ly/1WJLwSe.

 This year, we are offering two types of workshops: 30-minutes and 10-minutes (mini-workshop).
 They will be scheduled for Friday evening and Saturday, March 26 & 27.
-Presenters are generally only scheduled for one or possibly two sessions to allow them the opportunity to attend other workshops or the workshop with the motivational speaker.
+Presenters are generally only scheduled for one or possibly two sessions to allow them the opportunity to attend other workshops.
 MASC may also limit the number of workshops accepted in each category in order to offer a wide selection to attendees.
 Only one workshop per presenter will be accepted due to scheduling issues.
 Your workshop will be accepted or rejected based on several criteria:

 1) Category: MASC is looking for a diversity of workshops centered around nine general categories:

 • Leadership [Organization, Team building, Communication]